 So if you are unhappy with the mark which you received for an assignment, the first thing for you to do is check through any written feedback which the marker has included (for instance on the feedback form, if there is one).

 Some lecturers will provide a whole-class feedback session after submission of an assessed exercise.
 If your lecturer has done this, you may find some answers to questions you have about your work.

 If the mark relates to an exam, you are entitled to arrange to request to view your original exam script, and to look at any comments made by the exam marker.
 For more information please look at the University’s Exam Feedback Policy.

-If you have identified places where you are weak, and feel that you need assistance with your study or essay writing techniques, please see what assistance is available from the Learning Enhancement and Academic Development Service and have a look at the guidance on ‘What is feedback?’
+If you have identified places where you are weak, and feel that you need assistance with your study or essay writing techniques, please see what assistance is available from the Student Learning Development Service and have a look at the guidance on ‘What is feedback?’

 What do the marks actually mean?

 The University has produced some resources to help you understand the marking system – in particular the Assessment and Feedback Toolkit.

 There is also The Guide to the Code of Assessment which is a lengthy read but has lots of useful information, including Schedule A which lists the different grades and what they signify.

 Talk to your teachers